girder/girder/docs/plugin-development.rst

 change to take effect.

-If you are developing a plugin for girder, sometimes using the Rebuild and restart button on Plugins page may be undesirable as it will rebuild core and all enabled plugins in production mode, which will take some time and doesn't provide sourcemap.
+If you are developing a plugin for girder, sometimes using the Rebuild and restart button on the Plugins page may be undesirable as it will rebuild core and all enabled plugins in production mode, which will take some time and doesn't provide sourcemaps.
 Rebuild specific plugin restart the server may be a better choice.
-See `During Development <development.html#during-development>`__ for detail.
+See `During Development <development.html#during-development>`__ for details.